OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

              $ git status

      Unless you are in a location where you expect a Git repository, this should yield the output:
+..
+  comment: what if there is a git repository?
+.

         .. code-block:: bash